 This is where photography meets psychology.
-It is in our nature to not be aware of our daily routine as it appears that it’ll always be there and that it is not important enough for us.
-The funny thing is that i.e. in 10 or 20 years time those few ordinary every day pictures that one did take become our treasure to remind us of a time that is long gone and won’t come back.
-We get older, cities, houses, cars etc. change — people pass away…
+It is in our nature to not be aware of our daily routine as it appears that it’ll always be there.
+This translates to it not being important enough for us.
+The funny thing is that in 10 or 20 years’ time those few ordinary everyday pictures become our treasures.
+They remind us of a time that is long gone and won’t come back.
+We get older, cities, houses, cars, etc. change — people pass away…

-Think about all the photos that you would have wanted to capture of a certain time, person, event or place but that you won’t be able to take any more because they are gone.
+Think about all the photos that you would have wanted to capture of a certain time, person, event or place.
+Only now you won’t be able to take anymore because they are gone.

 With our small yet extremely powerful cameras we are lucky today that we can always take a camera with us where ever we go.
 Don’t take this for granted and make the point to always take a camera with you – and use it!

-Here is a little example of how I motivate myself to come home with a few images even when I don’t see anything spectacularly interesting (as of today) that would not be worth capturing for many.
-I force myself to make a short documentary of 5 images to describe a certain scene or event.
+Here is a little example of how I motivate myself to come home with a few images every day.
+Even when I don’t see anything spectacularly interesting.
+I force myself to make a short documentary of five images to describe a certain scene or event.
 This short documentary should be a visual story that can live without words or further explanations.
 It can be a story of a whole day or only a 5-minute event.

-This is one very basic example of what I took home from a recent stroll with my small mirrorless camera and a 24mm equivalent FOV lens:
+This is one very basic example of everyday photos I created during a recent stroll with my camera and a 24mm equivalent FOV lens:

-Start to think of these kind of little documentaries in your every day life.
-You will see that your vision for stories will improve and that there are plenty of things to capture that may become meaningful in the future.
+Start to think of these as little documentaries in your everyday life.
+You will see that your vision for stories will improve.
+You’ll find that there are plenty of things to capture that may become meaningful in the future.
 And remember to add enough info into your documentary photos that even an outsider will gather enough information to understand the story (even without words).
-Process these documentaries right away at the end of the day to your 5 images.
+Process these documentaries right away at the end of the day to your five images.

-And once you get into the habit to regularly do these short documentaries, you will have enough edited material for a photo book at the end of each year without the headache of having to go back through thousands of unedited images.
+And once you get into the habit of regularly doing these short documentaries, you will have enough edited material for a photo book at the end of each year.
+And you won’t have the headache of having to go back through thousands of unedited images.